 In 1979 the first Junior Gold Guitar Award was added.
 From that one day event back in 1974, the Gold Guitar Awards went to a weekend event and has now developed into several sections and events held over a 10 day period.

 In the seventies, the Gold Guitar Awards started a Miss Gold Guitar Contest.
 This proved most successful and has carried on annually.
-1986 saw the first Tamworth Country Music Festival Queen make an appearance at the Gold Guitars and each year since, Gore’s Australian Sister City has sent a Queen representative.
+1986 saw the first Tamworth Country Music Festival Queen make an appearance at the Gold Guitars and each year since, Gore’s Australian sister city has sent a Queen representative.
 Married women were included by 1996 and the name was eventually changed to the Gore New Zealand Gold Guitar Queen.
 As part of her prize, the winner attended the Tamworth Country Music Festival each January.
-In 2005 however, the Gold Guitar Awards Committee joined with the Gore District Council to enlarge and enhance the event, renaming the vent the Gore Gold Guitar Young Ambassador open to men & women.
+In 2005 however, the Gold Guitar Awards Committee joined with the Gore District Council to enlarge and enhance the event, renaming the event the Gore Gold Guitar Young Ambassador, open to men & women.

 The Truck Shows, introduced in the early eighties, were an outstanding success with thousands of people lining the route.
 However other clubs started using the same idea and after some years the Truck Shows were replaced.
 It was pleasing to see that the truck show returned for the 25th Anniversary of the Gold Guitar Awards and is continuing annually.

 1978 saw our wagon proclaiming Gore as New Zealand’s Capital of Country Music erected at the northern entrance to the town.
 Also in the seventies, we had our own radio station to cover the awards.
 A caravan was set up at the old Plunket Rooms in the Main Street.
-It was called “Hokonui Mountain Radio” with announcers such as Jim Healey and John O’Connor and was a huge success.
+It was called ‘Hokonui Mountain Radio’ with announcers such as Jim Healey and John O’Connor.
+It was a huge success.

 1984 saw the Gold Guitar Awards move into the Gore Town & Country Club.
 We had long since outgrown the seating capacity at the James Cumming Wing which only seated 700.
 The Town & Country Club stadium seats 1,500 and is also closer to other venues we use.

-In 1987, The Gore Country Music Club bought their own Club Rooms which were formerly the Dalgetys’ Building in Tamworth Lane.
-That same year, we erected our large guitar in the Main Street, only to have it vandalised by youths pelting it with potatoes!
+In 1987, The Gore Country Music Club bought their own club rooms which were formerly the Dalgetys’ Building in Tamworth Lane.
+That same year, we erected our large guitar in the Main Street, only to have it vandalized by youths pelting it with potatoes!
 Since then, the guitar is erected each year, advertising our Awards.

-Because of the Gold Guitar Awards and Country Music, Tamworth, NSW Australia and Gore formed a Sister City Relationship in 1992 which has flourished.
-Now pupils from schools and sporting teams visit Tamworth each year and vice-versa.
-The Tamworth Mayor, Sister City Chairman and Tourism Tamworth regularly attend our festival, while a large Gore contingent, including our Mayor and Councillors visit Tamworth each January for their Country Music Festival.
-In 1998, Gore Country Music Club Member, Jessie McChlery-Tytler was awarded the tile of Special Ambassador for Tamworth by the Tamworth City Council for her hard work and dedication in fostering the new relationship.
+Because of the Gold Guitar Awards and country music, Tamworth, NSW Australia and Gore formed a Sister City Relationship in 1992.
+This has continued to flourish over the years.
+The Tamworth Mayor, Sister City Chairman and Tourism Tamworth regularly attend our festival.
+While a large Gore contingent, including our Mayor and Councillors visit Tamworth each January for their Country Music Festival.
+In 1998, Gore Country Music Club Member, Jessie McChlery-Tytler was awarded the title of Special Ambassador for Tamworth by the Tamworth City Council for her hard work and dedication in fostering the new relationship.